-Ubiquitous, derided, then begrudgingly loved—25 years after its debut, Adobe ends support for Flash player.
-Flash was launched by Macromedia in 1996, acquired by Adobe in 2005, and had a stake driven through its heart when Apple didn’t support it in iOS.
-In its heyday Flash was used to author tens of thousands of websites, but it also served as a platform for experimental works like Joshua Davis’ Praystation (1999-2002), Pope.L’s distributing martin (2000-08), and Yael Kanarek’s World of Awe (2000-06, image).
-While it may be dead in the modern browser, Flash lives on through preservation and emulation efforts including Rhizome, Wick, and Internet Archive.
+Adobe ends support for Flash player.
+Launched by Macromedia in 1996, the software platform ushered in an era of animation and multimedia on the Web, enabling internet milestones like Joshua Davis’ Praystation (1999-2002), Pope.L’s distributing martin (2000-08), and Yael Kanarek’s World of Awe (2000-06, image).
+Now dead in the modern browser, Flash lives on through preservation and emulation efforts including Rhizome, Wick, and Internet Archive.

 This content is for members only.